Domain Adversarial Neural Networks for Domain Generalization: When It Works and How to Improve

 \textit{Statements 1 and 2} in conjunction show there are intuitive objects $\mathcal{O}$ -- i.e., $\bigcap\nolimits_i \mathcal{B}_\rho(\mathbb{P}_i)$ -- which both contain $\mathcal{M}$ and satisfy Condition~\eqref{eqn:the_main_condition}. \textit{Statement 3} provides an intuitive boundary for $\mathcal{O}$.
-Comparison of $\mathcal{O}$ to the union and intersection of closed balls, respectively, provides necessary and sufficient conditions for satisfying Condition~\eqref{eqn:the_main_condition}.
-For a helpful illustration, we direct the reader to Figure~\ref{fig:viz}.
+Thus, comparison of $\mathcal{O}$ to the union and intersection of closed balls, respectively, provides necessary and sufficient conditions for satisfying Condition~\eqref{eqn:the_main_condition}.

-\subsubsection{The Benefits of Looking Beyond Mixtures}
+\subsection{The Benefits of Looking Beyond Mixtures}

 While the above discussion is useful in its own right, a more careful discussion of practical ramifications is needed.